Results 1 to 7 of 37

 Most boards give you just three hole options, so using in the centre-hole pairing is an obvious starting point with a new board.
 Then experiment from there.

-Last edited by basher; 19th August 2013 at 08:28 AM.Lack of wind is actually my fault.
-Bought new board.
+Last edited by basher; 19th August 2013 at 08:28 AM.Marginal wind in Southeast Thursday afternoon.

 19th August 2013, 08:01 AM #3